-Beulah Hot Springs is located 18 miles north of a little town of Juntura in the Agency Valley.
-The unpaved gravel Beulah Road runs from the Highway 20 alongside the cattle pastures, the North Fork of the Malheur River, the Beulah Reservoir (also known as the Agency Valley Reservoir) and brings you to Beulah Hot Springs, just a little to the northeast of the reservoir.
+Beulah Hot Springs is located 18 miles north of the small town of Juntura in the Agency Valley.
+The unpaved gravel Beulah Road runs from Highway 20 alongside the cattle pastures, the North Fork of the Malheur River, Beulah Reservoir (also known as the Agency Valley Reservoir) and brings you to Beulah Hot Springs, just a little to the northeast of the reservoir.

-The water temperature of the source is over 135-degree Fahrenheit.
-Growing within the hot springs, thermophilic colonies of pigmented bacterias are responsible for the bright colors of the pool.
+The source temperature is over 135-degree Fahrenheit.
+Growing within the hot springs, thermophilic colonies of pigmented bacterias are responsible for the bright colors.
 Green and yellow hues are usually formed by cyanobacteria Synechococcus at temperatures between 130°F (54°C) and 165°F (74°C) in a slightly alkaline environment (pH=7.2-8.7).

 Currently, Beulah Hot Springs is not the best place for soaking.
 However, if the corroded bathtub is removed, the hose pipes are replaced and repositioned, with the plentiful hot flow from the source, Beulah may be brought back to life.
 It has the great potential to make a rejuvenating soak available.

-There are open places near hot springs but camping is not allowed.
+There are open places near the hot springs but camping is not allowed.

 There are a campground, concrete boat ramp, and vault restroom near the dam.
 Also, a developed campground, managed by BLM, with RV sites, drinking water, picnic areas, and restrooms are available in the Chukar Park Recreation Site, 10 miles south of Beulah Hot Springs.

 Beulah Hot Springs | General Description

 Open: Year-round, some road can be closed due to snow

 Location: Beulah Reservoir, Agency Valley